Dripstone (EPK)

 Thomas Nordlund Strips Back to Bare Essentials on New Acoustic EP 'Dripstone'

-Grounded by two decades on the Twin Cities circuit, the guitarist relocates to Mexico with a single instrument to compose a raw, through-composed dialogue for guitar and percussion.
+After two decades on the Twin Cities circuit, the guitarist moves to Mexico with just one instrument, composing a raw, through-composed dialogue for guitar and percussion.

-(Mérida, MX) — After a trilogy of records defined by gritty electric guitar and twenty years spent as a sought-after sideman, guitarist Thomas Nordlund announces the release of Dripstone on September 25.
-The four-track EP marks a deliberate shift toward a deeply personal, solo-centric language, born from a period of intentional simplification and artistic realignment in Mérida, Mexico.
+(Mérida, MX) — After releasing three records defined by gritty electric guitar and working twenty years as a sought-after sideman, guitarist Thomas Nordlund announces Dripstone, out September 25.
+This four-track EP marks a shift toward a solo-centric language.
+It was inspired by a period of intentional simplification and artistic realignment in Mérida, Mexico.

-The catalyst for the project was a move that saw Nordlund leave behind the heavy gear and ensembles of his past, arriving in Mexico with only a single acoustic guitar.
-This physical constraint sparked an intensive year of composition, returning to the solo classical foundations of his youth and the acoustic discipline he first studied two decades ago under lifelong mentor Tim Sparks.
+The catalyst for the project was a move that saw Nordlund leave behind the heavy gear and ensembles of his past.
+He arrived in Mexico with only a single acoustic guitar.
+This physical constraint sparked an intensive year of composition.
+He returned to the solo classical foundations of his youth and the acoustic discipline he first studied two decades ago under his mentors Jaime Guiscafré and Tim Sparks.

 “Moving to Mexico with just one guitar forced me to find everything I needed within six strings,” says Nordlund.
-“After years of working in the grit of regional electric ensembles, I wanted to strip things back to the bare essentials.
-It’s a homecoming to the acoustic intimacy Tim Sparks instilled in me decades ago, but executed with the harmonic depth I’m currently exploring with Peter Mazza.”
+“After years of working in the grit of regional electric ensembles, I wanted to strip things back to the essentials.
+It’s a homecoming to the acoustic intimacy Tim Sparks instilled in me decades ago.
+Now, I execute it with the harmonic depth I’m currently exploring with Peter Mazza.”

 Accompanied by a single percussionist, the music functions as a dialogue between the subterranean and the light, following a four-week "waterfall" release strategy starting September 4.